SchoenTom/hyperdb/docs/DISCLAIMER.md

 quantified by the build's coverage report.

 **Use of AI tools.** The pipeline design, code, and documentation were developed with assistance from an AI coding assistant (Anthropic's Claude).
-The author reviewed, revised, and validated all content and is solely responsible for its correctness.

 **Citation.** If you use this pipeline in academic work, please cite it (see `CITATION.cff`).